Al Topping: Pan Am’s Man in Saigon

 “Chaotic scene during Saigon evacuation, April,1975”: U.S. National Archives and Records Administration

 The story is a dramatic one.
 So dramatic in fact that it was made into a feature motion picture starring James Earl Jones, “Last Flight Out.”
-Time hasn’t diminished the impact of those days in Saigon, and after some years of contemplating the project, Al is now close to finishing his own book about it, entitled “Flight to Freedom.”
-We don’t have a publication date to announce just yet, but it will be worth the wait.
+Time hasn’t diminished the impact of those days in Saigon, and after some years of contemplating the project, Al wrote his own book about it, entitled “Flight to Freedom.”

 Al kindly provided a contemporary news article from those days from his own archive, which we can share here with you.
 There’s a great deal more about the story, of course, so keep an eye out for the book!